AI isn’t replacing lawyers. It is allowing lawyers to do more strategic work:

 In 2025, law firms were still experimenting with AI.
 In 2026, AI will become a true workflow replacement.

-Small and medium sized law firms can’t out innovate big law firms, but they can out-move them.
 Even the most forward-thinking law firms fail when they innovate at scale.
 Their tech rollout collapses because nobody knows how to fit the technology into the legal work.
 With undefined roles, training becomes inconsistent and burdensome until the technology inevitably gets abandoned.

 In 2026, the competitive advantage comes from small, high-impact pilots that show measurable results: